lmammino/blog/2016-03-21-pull-streams.md

 very complex.
 We're currently on the third iteration, where each version has added a new layer of API's, events and concepts.
-From talking to Node users, I've come across few that were comfortable using Node streams - which is unfortunate since the concepts underlying them are very solid.
+From talking to Node users, I've come across few that were comfortable using Node streams - which is unfortunate since the concepts underlying them are solid.

 ## Enter pull streams
-`pull-stream`s are an alternative model for streams created by [Dominic Tarr](https://github.com/dominictarr).
+[pull-stream](https://github.com/dominictarr/pull-stream)s are an alternative model for streams created by [Dominic Tarr](https://github.com/dominictarr).
 Like Node streams v2 and v3, it has a concept of _backpressure_.
 This means that instead of a source pushing out data as fast as it can, the consumer stream _pulls_ data once it's ready to handle more.
 This leads to a program never holding more data in memory than it strictly needs.

 Just because the implementation of `pull-stream`s is so small, here's the full source code: